eclipse-pass/pass-ui/README.md

 }
 ```

 The base theme styles can be found in `branding.css`.
 There are default fallback styles which can be overridden to customize the appearance of the UI.
 It is recommended to override these styles through a `branding-overrides.css` file.
-An example of these overrides to the base styles can be found in `./public/branding-overrides.css`.
+An example of these overrides to the base styles can be found [here](https://github.com/eclipse-pass/pass-ui/blob/main/public/branding-overrides.css).

 ### Environment Variables